 Spray and board materials rely on their low thermal conductivity and resistance to damage in fire.
 Spray materials are often cementitious-based and so can be thicker than boards.
 Boards are often in the form of plasterboard with glass fibres, calcium silicate or compressed mineral wool.
 An example of two types of board fire protection to beams and columns is shown right.

 |Fire resistance||Cementitious spray protection (mm)||Rigid board protection (mm)|

-Corrosion of steelwork is non existent in warm, dry buildings, such as office buildings, but it is common practice to paint steelwork in roofs or façade members, as it is in unheated buildings, which may be subject to some risk of moisture on the surfaces of the structure.
-Special corrosion protection systems may be required for certain types of applications, such as swimming pools.
+Corrosion of steelwork does not occur in warm, dry buildings, such as office buildings, but it is common practice to paint steelwork in roofs or façade members, as it is in unheated parts of buildings, which may be subject to some risk of moisture on the surfaces of the structure.
+Special corrosion protection systems are required for certain types of applications, such as swimming pools.

 Steel composite floors possess excellent acoustic insulation to airborne and impact sound transmission and have achieved the status of a Robust Standard Detail.
 Light steel separating walls can also be designed to achieve high levels of acoustic performance.
 Increasingly, reduction of external noise is important in city centre projects and light steel infill walls can provide the required insulation levels.

 Control of floor vibrations became an issue in lightweight, open plan floors.
 To avoid the risk of resonant or repeated vibration effects, guidance was developed by SCI in the early 1990s.
 This is based on a minimum ‘system’ frequency of 4 cycles/sec to avoid resonant effects of rapid walking at a pace of two strides per second.
 The floor system includes all secondary and primary beams and also the floor slab (which is very stiff in relation to the beams).